gisjedi/python-mesos-http/README.md

 Additions have been made to support login with ACS to allow access through to the master in a Strict security posture.
-The `sample/test.py` script is configured to accept the `SERVICE_SECRET` environment variable, which can be created and passed to the service using the attached Dockerfile and scripts given below:
+The `sample/test.py` script is configured to accept the `SERVICE_SECRET` environment variable, which can be created and passed to the service using the script given below:

 ```
 dcos security org service-accounts keypair service-account-private.pem service-account-public.pem